 Written by Brian Michael Bendis and appearing in House of M 7 in 2005, this single comic book panel immediately rippled through the Marvel Universe and had lasting repercussions for over a decade.

 But what made this single comic book panel so lasting?

 It shook up two main franchises.
 This single panel rocked both the Avengers and the X-Men.
 First, the Avengers had to own the fact that the Scarlet Witch was singularly responsible for the chaos created due to her mental breakdown and loss of control of her powers.
 (A fact that incidentally did not chasten them during the Avengers vs. X-Men event.)

 Then, of course, this single panel was a decade defining moment for the X-Men.
-Mutants who once numbered in the millions were suddenly depowered, left then with only 198.
+Mutants who once numbered in the millions were suddenly depowered, left with only 198.
 This spawned several storylines:

 - A new comic, 198, followed the remaining few, now living as a minority dangerously close to extinction.